 24/7 Shopping In Little India

-There are countless places to shop in Little India, the main place you shouldn’t miss is Mustafa Centre.
+There are countless places to shop in Little India, but the main place you shouldn’t miss is Mustafa Centre.

 This gigantic superstore features three combined malls and is open 24 hours a day.
 It’s the place for spices, electronics, DVDs, sporting goods and healthcare, stationery, foreign exchange, and the list goes on.